-On very rare occasions, if I believe you are not acting in a good faith belief that more points are deserved, I will deem the appeal frivolous.
+If I believe you are not acting in a good faith belief that more points are deserved, I will deem the appeal frivolous.
+Requests to change an essay-like line-item by only one point will also be considered frivolous.
 Following two frivolous appeals, your grade appeal privilege through this method will be revoked.
 Further appeals must be done through the petitions process, which requires formal paperwork and department/program level involvement.